Skip to content

 Operational notes

 • Cost telemetry.
-The native brain computes per-task token usage and cost (priced from the bundled model catalog; pinned Anthropic ids ship at price 0.0 until set) and writes it to task_logs (a usage {...} info line) plus an native_usage log line. claude_code leaves usage opaque — the CLI doesn't surface per-call usage.
+The native brain computes per-task token usage and cost and writes it to task_logs (a usage {...} info line) plus an native_usage log line.
+Cost prefers the provider's own reported figure (OpenRouter returns real charged cost); otherwise it falls back to the model catalog's per-mtok prices — which, for an OpenRouter deployment, are the live-fetched real prices, and otherwise 0.0 (unknown rather than wrong). claude_code leaves usage opaque — the CLI doesn't surface per-call usage.

 • Per-user API keys.
 Beyond the instance-wide [brain.native] api_key / ISTOTA_BRAIN_NATIVE_API_KEY, each user can have their own provider key in the encrypted secrets table: istota secret ensure -u <user> -s native_brain -k api_key -v <key>.
 This is operator-provisioned only (CLI/Ansible) — it's deliberately not in the web UI, since it overrides only the key and not the provider/model/base_url, so a self-serve knob would imply more than it delivers.
 The per-user key overlays the instance key for that user's tasks.

-• Reasoning effort. [brain.native] effort (low / medium / high / xhigh / max, default empty) sets a default reasoning budget; per-task overrides (e.g. !model opus-high, [models.roles]) win.
-It is sent as the OpenAI-compatible reasoning_effort field only when the target model is thinking-capable (supports_thinking in the bundled catalog) — for a non-reasoning endpoint it is dropped silently so the request never 400s. xhigh and max fold to high on the wire (the compat field exposes no finer knob); the original tier still tracks on the task row.
+• Reasoning effort. [brain.native] effort (low / medium / high / xhigh / max, default empty) sets a default reasoning budget; per-task overrides (e.g. !model opus:high, [models.aliases]) win.
+It is sent as the OpenAI-compatible reasoning_effort field only when the target model is thinking-capable (supports_thinking, resolved from the live-fetched OpenRouter catalog or a model_overrides entry) — for a non-reasoning endpoint it is dropped silently so the request never 400s. xhigh and max fold to high on the wire (the compat field exposes no finer knob); the original tier still tracks on the task row.
 Extended-thinking output is parsed but excluded from the visible result.

 • Prompt caching. [brain.native] prompt_caching adds cache_control breakpoints covering the tool definitions, the system message, the first user message, and a rolling breakpoint on the latest message each turn (up to Anthropic's 4-breakpoint cap), which is what produces cross-turn cache hits.
 The default is derived from base_url: on for api.anthropic.com, off for any other endpoint.
 Set it explicitly to force either way — a plain-OpenAI, LM Studio, Ollama, or vLLM endpoint that doesn't understand the extension needs prompt_caching = false.
 A per-task cache hit-rate line is logged at task end (native cache hit_rate=… read=… input=…).